Newcastle Great Park: Postcodes NE3 5RJ, NE13 9BD

 - A map of new build developments (Chronicle Feb 6th 2015) http://www.chroniclelive.co.uk/lifestyle/property/new-homes-newcastle-gateshead-map-8593584

-A scheme to create a proper town centre for the Great Park, on Roseden Way close to the junction with Wagonway Drive, is now underway.
-A consultation session was held on December 17th 2015 and the plans were revised to include additional open space.
+A scheme to create a proper town centre for the Great Park, on Roseden Way close to the junction with Wagonway Drive, has been long promised.

 “The multiple use town centre is centered around a new supermarket with North to South pedestrian boulevard, market square and links to the surrounding housing and strategic open space.
 In the town centre it is planned that high street style shops, cafes and restaurants will provide for the needs of the new community.” http://www.newcastle.gov.uk/people-and-communities/where-you-live/newcastle-great-park

 Staff at Gradon Architecture were involved in the master plan for the Great Park and the town centre affordable housing and retail units designed by them received planning permission in March 2016.
-Work on this £5m development is expected to be completed in April 2017.
+Consultation sessions were held and the plans revised (e.g. to include additional open space).
+Yet residents complained they were still waiting in September 2018 [Chronicle news story Sep 12 2018].
+They called for a halt to expansion and have set up a campaign website: http://www.greatparkactiongroup.co.uk/

 - Chronicle report on town square development (June 17th, 2016)

-There are also issues arising that need to be resolved.
+There are also issues arising that have been tricky to resolve.
 The Great Park was promoted as benefiting from having open spaces and being developed with some environmental sensitivity.

 “The landscape that is now in place has totally transformed arable farmland into a diverse mosaic of woodland, meadowland and network of drainage systems with hills, vales and streams.
 This ecosystem delivers wide open spaces with cycleways and pathways linking all the development cells and the wider environment of Newcastle-upon-Tyne.”
 NGP environment page (July 2015)